 Causes of meningitis in immunocompromised individuals

-- Deficiency in various immune functions can predispose to certain types of meningitis.
+- Certain immune deficiencies can predispose to certain types of meningitis.

 - Immunocompromised individuals are at increased risk of recurrent bacterial meningitis compared to those with intact immunity.